The Law of Uniform Connectedness

 © FlowMapp, Fair Use

 The law of uniform connectedness also contributes to the overall aesthetics and visual appeal of a design.
-As they leverage visual connections between elements, designers can create a sense of harmony and balance.
-This sense can enhance the overall user experience of a product design.
+As designers work to leverage visual connections between elements, they can create a real sense of harmony and balance.
+This sense can give a boost to the overall user experience of a product design.
 It can make the design more engaging and memorable—even if it’s not necessarily the most useful design.
 This phenomenon is called the aesthetic usability effect.

 Screenshot of Google search results showing uniform connectedness at work.